kentlouisetonino/calculator/README.md

 ## Description
-> _A basic Calculator that will allow you to do arithmetic operations._
+> _A basic Calculator Web Application that will allow you to do arithmetic operations._

 > _**Link** : [Web Application](https://calculator.kentlouisetonino.vercel.app/)_